Ports of Call

 Electrical current is 240 volts, 50Hz.
 UK-style three square-pin plugs are used.

 The majority of Cypriots speak Greek, and a small percentage speaks Turkish.
 The Greek Cypriot dialect differs from mainland Greece.
 English, German and French are spoken in tourist areas.

 A 10 percent service charge is levied in hotels and restaurants so a tip is not obligatory, but small change is always welcome.
-Taxi drivers, porters etc, appreciate a small tip.
+Taxi drivers and porters appreciate a small tip.

-Avoid taking photographs near military establishments.
-Religious customs such as Ramadan should be respected, particularly in the north where most of the Turkish Cypriots are Muslim; avoid eating, drinking, smoking and chewing gum in public during the holy month.
+Visitors should avoid taking photographs near military establishments.
+Religious customs such as Ramadan should be respected, particularly in the north where most of the Turkish Cypriots are Muslim; travellers should avoid eating, drinking, smoking and chewing gum in public during the holy month.
 Women should dress modestly.

 Business in Cyprus is best conducted face-to-face, as developing a working relationship based on trust is important.
 Business is conducted formally, and dress should be smart and conservative (a suit and tie are the norm).
 Greetings are usually made with a handshake, and business cards are exchanged.
 It is common for women to hold high positions and they are generally well respected in the business world.
 Punctuality is important, but meetings may not begin on time.
 Business hours can vary according to the season, but are usually 8am to 1pm and 4pm to 7pm Monday to Friday in summer, closing at 5pm in winter.